Our Introduction to Finance gives a brief overview of how finance works for your group.

 Many groups organise fundraisers to raise money and RAG (Raising and Giving, the charity fundraising arm of Bristol SU) can help in many ways as detailed in this guide.

-If you are raising money for charity (rather than for your group), you must bank donations through RAG.
+Therefore, if you are raising money for a charity (rather than for your group), you must bank donations through RAG.
 Contact the Student Services Team (email@example.com) to arrange this.